 Bearded dragons are one of the best pets that you can have in your house.
 They are the easiest reptile to take care of and can even be just as loving to you and your family as a cat or dog.
 Some peopl…Read More

 Did you know that you can add two to four years to your pet’s life with proper pet dental care?
 Dental disease is often overlooked by many pet owners.
 It is estimated that more than 80 percent of dogs and 70 percent of cats develop tooth and gum disease by the age of three years.
 Dental hygiene is an important part of your pet’s health and can often be the cause of serious illness.
 If left untreated, dental problems can lead to larger systemic issues in your pet due to oral bacteria entering the bloodstream and damaging the kidneys, heart, and liver.

-If your pet exhibits any of the following symptoms, you should schedule a dental examination appointment immediately:
+If your pet exhibits any of the following symptoms, you should schedule a dental examination with our pet dentistry professionals immediately:

 - Discomfort while chewing

 - Bad breath

 - Inflamed or bleeding gums

 - Extra teeth

 - Pawing at the mouth